scottdomes/scottdomes-blog/content/blog/react-native-authentication/index.md

 The `shouldSucceed` parameter allows us to dictate if we want to mock the success of failure of this request.
 This parameter is for development only, and will soon be removed.

-If the request is successful, we return a JSON web token (for more, see (my Rails authentication tutorial)[https://scottdomes.com/rails-authentication-deploy/]).
+If the request is successful, we return a JSON web token.
+For more, see [my Rails authentication tutorial](https://scottdomes.com/rails-authentication-deploy/).

 If the request is not successful, we return a human-readable error.